Even the roar of an 850-horsepower Ferrari engine couldn’t drown out this idea…

 Today, there are strategies anyone can use to invest just like the ultra-wealthy… you just need a game plan.

 And that is what I want to talk to you about now…

 The Biggest Change Since I Added Bitcoin in 2016

-That’s a bit higher than the average annual return of the S&P 500 of about 9.5%… So even in a great bull market for stocks – we’ve done over 11 times better.
+That’s a bit higher than the long-term average annual return of the S&P 500 of about 9.5%… So even after a great bull market for stocks – we’ve done over 11 times better.

-So to navigate this New Reality of Money, I’m revamping my entire asset allocation model to help you outpace inflation… and beat our unmatched track record of outperforming the markets.
+So to navigate this New Order of Money, I’m revamping my entire asset allocation model to help you outpace inflation… and beat our unmatched track record of outperforming the markets.

 This will mark one of the biggest changes since I added bitcoin to our portfolio in 2016.